Pictures from Elizabethton/Stoney Creek Tennessee

 Check out these roads!
 Yikes!

-All the fence posts looked they were wearing snow caps.
+All the fence posts looked like they were wearing snow caps.

 Everything was so quiet and peaceful!